ParthM02/Adventure-Guy/README.md

 This object of this game is basically reach the end of each level while scoring as many points as possible.

+I've also included what would have been the background music for the game but I never figured out how to put it in without exceptions or errors.

 ## Installation
 There will be a .jar file in the repository where the game can be downloaded.
 Once downloaded, simply open the file to play the game.